Work, entropy production, and thermodynamics of information under protocol constraints: Modularity constraints

 \section{Modularity constraints}

-In many cases, one is interested in analyzing the thermodynamics of systems with multiple degrees of freedom, such as systems of interacting particles or spins.
-Such systems often exhibit modular organization, meaning that their degrees of freedom can be grouped into independently evolving subsystems.
-Prototypical examples of modular systems include computational devices such as digital circuits \citep{gershenfeld1996signal,Boyd:2018aa,wolpert_kolchinsk_first_circuits_published.2020}, regulatory networks in biology \citep{schlosser2004modularity}, and brain networks \citep{sporns2016modular}.
+Many systems of interest exhibit modular organization, meaning that their degrees of freedom can be grouped into decoupled subsystems.
+Examples of modular systems include computational devices such as digital circuits \citep{gershenfeld1996signal,Boyd:2018aa,wolpert2020thermodynamic}, regulatory networks in biology \citep{schlosser2004modularity}, and brain networks \citep{sporns2016modular}.

-We use the theoretical framework developed above to derive bounds on work and EP for modular protocols.
+We use our framework to derive bounds on work and EP for modular systems.
 We begin by introducing some terminology and notation.
 Consider a system whose degrees of freedom are indexed by the set $V$, such that the overall state space can be written as $X=\bigtimes_{v\in V}\sX_{v}$, where $X_{v}$ is the state space of degree of freedom $v$.
+We use the term \emph{subsystem} to refer to any subset of the degrees of freedom, $\modSubsys\subseteq V$.
+We use $X_{\modSubsys}$ to indicate the random variable representing the state of subsystem $\modSubsys$ and $x_{\modSubsys}$ to indicate an actual state of $\modSubsys$.
+Given some distribution $p$ over the entire system, we use $p_{\modSubsys}$ to indicate a marginal distribution over subsystem $\modSubsys$, and $[Lp]_A$ to indicate the derivative of the marginal distribution of subsystem $A$ under the generator $L$.

-We use the term \emph{subsystem} to refer to any subset $\modSubsys\subseteq V$, and \emph{modular decomposition} to refer to a set of subsystems $\modDecomp$, such that each $v\in V$ belongs to at least one subsystem $\modSubsys\in\modDecomp$.
-Note that the subsystems in $\modDecomp$ can overlap, in which case some degrees of freedom $v\in V$ belong to more than one subsystem in $\modDecomp$.
+We use the term \emph{modular decomposition} to refer to a set of subsystems $\modDecomp$, such that each $v\in V$ belongs to at least one subsystem $\modSubsys\in\modDecomp$.
+Note that some of the degrees of freedom $v\in V$ can belong to more than one subsystem in $\modDecomp$.
 We use

-to indicate those degrees of freedom that belong to more than one subsystem, which we refer to as the \emph{overlap}.
-For a given subsystem $\modSubsys$, we use $X_{\modSubsys}$ to indicate the random variable representing the state of subsystem $\modSubsys$ and $x_{\modSubsys}$ to indicate an outcome of $X_{\modSubsys}$ (i.e., an actual state of subsystem $\modSubsys$).
-Given some distribution $p$ over the entire system, we use $p_{\modSubsys}$ to indicate a marginal distribution over subsystem $\modSubsys$, and $[Lp]_A$ to indicate the derivative of the marginal distribution of subsystem $A$ under the dynamical generator $L$.
+to indicate those degrees of freedom that belong to more than one subsystem in $\modDecomp$, which we refer to as the \emph{overlap}.
+We will often write $\olapsShort$ instead of $\olaps$ for notational simplicity.